 4 Tips for Chairing in a High Functioning Board

-The performance of the Chair is often central to the success of a business.
-The Chair summons the collective board thinking of the board.
-The board works with the CE and signs off on the strategy.
-The board monitors and supports the CEO and management as it executes that strategy and maintains health of the business throughout the year.
-The Chair is the conductor and coach to solicit the optimal performance from the orchestra.
+The performance of the Chair of the Board is often central to the success of a company.
+The Chair summons the collective thinking of board members.
+The Board’s duties and responsibilities are to work with, monitor and support the Chief Executive Officer (CEO), executive director and management.
+They sign off on and execute strategy and maintain the health of companies throughout the year.
+Board Chairs are the conductor and coach to solicit the optimal performance from each person in the orchestra.

 Here are 4 areas of consideration for leading as Chair of the Board.